jspm/jspm-starter/README.md

 1. [Classic npm Scripts](#npm-scripts-workflow)
 2. [Chomp Task Runner & Dev Server](#chomp-workflow) (recommended!)

-Chomp is recommended as it provides makefile-style caching and also comes with a web server and fast incremental watcher, although it does first require installation via `cargo`.
+Chomp is recommended as it provides makefile-style caching and also comes with a web server and fast incremental watcher.

 ### npm Scripts Workflow